Skip to content

 Troubleshooting

-"The model isn't downloaded yet" — go to Settings → Transcription and click Download next to the model you've selected.
+"The model isn't downloaded yet" — go to Settings → Library and click Download next to the model you've selected.

 A transcription job is stuck "pending" — quit and relaunch Clipthesis.
 On startup, any jobs that were running when the app closed are reset to pending and picked up by the queue again.